shujams/DNA-Adapter-Finder/README.md

 Here we will design a tool to determine if adapter sequences have been trimmed properly in an input FASTQ file.
 As a first step to solve this problem, we must calculate and output the frequency of all k-mers found in the input sequencing data, given an adapter of length k.
-Our tool will take two inputs: a FASTQ genomic data file and the adapter length (k) and will output a sorted list of all k-mers identified along with their frequency as observed in the input data:
+This tool determines if adapter sequences have been trimmed properly in an input FASTQ file and will sort adapters based on k-mer length.
+Furthermore, it can find specific (including potential overlapping) user defined DNA adapter sequences and return their counts.